Writing | | 11 min read

 Two probes, two outcomes, one variable.
 That asymmetry is a localization.
 The redirect chain was the only thing that varied between the two; therefore the redirect chain was where the bug lived.
 There was no need to read more code, file more PRs, or hypothesize new flows.
 The hypothesis space had collapsed to a single point.

-The fix shipped as PR #6, commit 0153f47.
-It was a one-line change: flip the default WORKBENCH_API_BASE from the www host to the apex.
+The fix shipped as PR #18.
+It was a one-line change: flip the default API_BASE from the www host to the apex.
 The Electron main process would now call apex directly.
 No redirect, no header strip, no 401, no fatal error in the renderer.

 The probe took thirty seconds to design.
 I had been guessing for several days because nobody had written down "two curls, one variable" as the next thing to try.
 Probes are cheap.
 Guessing is expensive.
 We do them in the wrong proportion.